 RRA can be executed from any location, as it involves using a telephone-based interview, which can be completed via an automated system.
 This is proprietary technology that analyzes the human voice to determine the risk level of a given individual.
 Because it can be completed automatically, via a phone-based system, no specialty personnel are needed.
 This significantly reduces the cost.

 Next, this system can be rolled out on a mass scale basis.
 That means that thousands of people can be screened in a short amount of time, simply by calling into an RRA center and answering a series of predetermined questions with yes or no answers.
 Most interviews can be completed in about ten minutes.

 Finally, these systems are extremely accurate.
 Unlike polygraphs, the technology cannot be “tricked” by controlling the body.
 Moreover, because the individual is taking the exam in a more informal environment, they’re less likely to suffer from emotional reactions that could lead to false negatives.
 A well-calibrated RRA system can deliver results with 96% accuracy.

-At AC Global Risk, we offer our RRA technology for use across a wide range of industries, both public and private.
+At Clearspeed, we offer our RRA technology for use across a wide range of industries, both public and private.
 Our technology has helped many enterprises identify and reduce risk in their organizations while also controlling costs.
 For more information on utilizing RRA at your organization, contact us today.